tianrui-zhao/tianrui-zhao.github.io/_pages/cv.md

 Working Papers
 ======
 * The twinge of transition: centralization, state capacity, and social conflicts: evidence from Tokugawa and Meiji Japan.
 Working Paper.
 With Ming Lei and Rui Wang.
-* Natural disaster, relief policy and the state-building: a historical comparative institutional analysis of premodern China, Japan and England.
+* Disaster Shocks, Relief Institutions, and the “Great Divergence” under the State Building: A Comparative Analysis of Pre-modern China, Japan, and England.
 Working paper.
 With Ming Lei.
 * Exploitation and efficiency - the “contractor + indentured worker” system from a principal-agent perspective: evidence from the labor market in modern Shanghai (in Chinese).
 With Ming Lei and Yan Zhao.

 Presentations